Georg August Wallin

-Georg August Wallin (Yrjö Aukusti Wallin), also known as Abd al-Wali (عبد الولي; 24 October 1811 – 23 October 1852), was a Finnish orientalist, explorer and professor remembered for his journeys in South-West Asia during the 1840s.
+Georg August Wallin (Yrjö Aukusti Wallin), also known as Abd al-Wali (عبد الولي; 24 October 1811 – 23 October 1852), was a Finland Swede orientalist, explorer and professor at the University of Helsinki, remembered for his journeys across the Arabian Peninsula in the 1840s.
+He was the first Western scholar to study spoken Arabic systematically, the first European to record Bedouin poetry and dialects in the field, and among the first Europeans to reach several locations in northern Arabia.
+Internationally he has been ranked among the most capable European explorers of Arabia, and was awarded the gold medal of the Royal Geographical Society in 1851.

-The Finnish translators of Wallin's letters state that Wallin has become a kind of "patron saint of Finnish oriental research".
-Among other things, the Finnish Oriental Society holds its annual meeting on his birthday.
-Internationally, it has been estimated that Wallin was one of the most capable Europeans to set foot in Arabia.
-His qualifications have been compared to those of U. J. Seetzen and J. L. Burckhardt, because he has been characterized as an Arabian scholar as the first modern explorer to prepare carefully for his mission, with no intention of leaving anything new to be said to his future.
-Wallin's notes were detailed, but he did not carry other research tools with him.

-Kaj Öhrnberg notes in his book that Wallin's international reputation was at its highest right after his research trips.
-He was the first to collect Bedouin poetry and make observations of Bedouin dialects; his observations of Arabic phonetics remained important until the 20th century; he was the first to delve into the study of spoken Arabic.
-Today, however, Wallin has become a footnote to textbooks after research has gone past him.

 Biography

+Early life and education

-Wallin was born in the municipality of Sund, Åland, in 1811, and his parents were registrar Israel Wallin (1777–1839) and Johanna Maria Ahrenberg (1779–1854).
+Wallin was born in the municipality of Sund, Åland, in 1811, and his parents were civil servant Israel Wallin (1777–1839) and Johanna Maria Ahrenberg (1779–1854).
 He attended Cathedral School of Åbo in Turku and moved to Rauma with the school after the Great Fire of Turku in 1827.
-The following year, however, he dropped out of school and studied privately.
-In 1829, he enrolled to study Oriental languages at the University of Helsinki, graduating with an MA in 1836.
+The following year, however, he left school and continued his studies privately.
+In 1829, he enrolled to study Oriental languages at the University of Helsinki, graduating with an MA after seven years of studies.
 He then began writing a dissertation about Arabic and Persian, while working as a librarian in the university library.
-In 1839, he travelled to St. Petersburg, where he met Sheikh Muhammad 'Ayyad al-Tantawi and learned more about the Middle East.
+In 1839, he travelled to St. Petersburg, where he studied at the Institute of Oriental Languages, under the Russian Ministry of Foreign Affairs, under the Egyptian sheikh Muhammad 'Ayyad al-Tantawi in 1841–1842.
+Al-Tantawi, whose accounts of Egypt and the Arab world made a deep impression on Wallin, is considered to have had the single greatest influence on Wallin and his decision to travel to the Middle East.